SlexAxton/require-handlebars-plugin/README.md

 ## So many dependencies in the `hbs` plugin!

 I use them for coding happiness.
-It shouldn't bother you tooooo much, because it all get built out in production.
+It shouldn't bother you tooooo much, because it all gets built out in production.
 The `hbs.js` file essentially gets written to the main.js file as a noop (a few empty definitions), and none of it's dependencies are included into the build.

 # Demo